K-Lesha/Guest-list-synch-with-desktop/README.md

 But I hope the project can present my code structuring skills and demonstrate my basic programming skills.

 I attached video to the folder to free you from the building app on your computer.
 Thank you for the reading.
-Enjojy :-)
+Enjoy :-)